-410 To formalize this, I minimally modified the standard approach to cultural evolutionary 411 modeling, using replicator dynamics, in order to build incrementally on a well understood 412 approach.
-The transmission of both beliefs (θ) and practices (x) assumes that during each time-413 step a learner encounters one potential model.
-If the model expresses variants that are the 414 same as those already possessed by the learner, the learner does not modify his mental 415 representations.
-However, if the learner and model differ, the learner changes his variants with 416 a probability proportional to the difference in the learner's own weighting and that of the model.
-417 For the transmission of θ , the weighting of the model will be influenced by both her success and 418 by the presence of the CRED (x = 1).
-Models with x = 1 have a success weighting in the cultural 419 learning process of 1 - c, where c is the cost of the practice x = 1.
-Models with x = 0 have a 420 success weighting of 1.
-Since weightings must be greater than zero, we stipulate that $0 \le c \le 1$.
-421 The effect of the CRED enters as the learner adjusts the success weighting of the model 422 depending on the model's observed practices (x).
-There are three possible adjustments: 423 1) If the model holds the belief/practice (θ/x) combinations of 1/0 or 0/1, the weight of the 424 model is adjusted by a factor of $(1 - \sigma)$, where $0 \le 1 - \sigma \le 1$.
-425 2) If the model holds a belief/practice combination of 1/1, the weight of the model is 426 adjusted by a factor of $(1 - \sigma + \psi)$, where $0 \le 1 - \sigma + \psi \le 1$.
+To formalize this, I minimally modified the standard approach to cultural evolutionary modeling, using replicator dynamics, in order to build incrementally on a wellunderstood approach.
+The transmission of both beliefs (θ) and practices (x) assumes that during each time step a learner encounters one potential model.
+If the model expresses variants that are the same as those already possessed by the learner, the learner does not modify his mental representations.
+However, if the learner and model differ, the learner changes his variants with a probability proportional to the difference in the learner's own weighting and that of the model.
+For the transmission of θ , the weighting of the model will be influenced by both her success and by the presence of the CRED (x=1).
+Models with x=1 have a success weighting in the cultural learning process of 1-c, where c is the cost of the practice x=1.
+Models with x=0 have a success weighting of 1.
+Since weightings must be greater than 0, we stipulate that $0 \le c < 1$.

+The effect of the CRED enters as the learner adjusts the success weighting of the model depending on the model's observed practices (x).
+There are three possible adjustments:

-427 3) If the model possesses a belief/practice combination of 0/0, the weight of the model is 428 adjusted by a factor of $(1-\sigma + \delta)$, where $0 \le 1-\sigma + \delta \le 1$.
+(1) If the model holds the belief/practice (θ/x) combinations of 1/0 or 0/1, the weight of the model is adjusted by a factor of $(1-\sigma)$.